imliuyzh/lfs101x-notes/chapter15.md

 echo "The name given was: ${name}"
 ```

 The user will be prompted to enter a value, which is then displayed on the screen.
 We can reference the value of a shell variable by using a `$` in front of the variable name, such as `$name`.
-However, the preferred approach is `"${name}"` because it is more robust in scenarios like spaces in the value.
+However, the preferred approach is `"${name}"` because the previous one is much more prone to tricky scenarios like spaces in the value.

 ## Return Values
 All shell scripts generate a return value upon finishing execution.
 By convention, success is returned as zero, and failure is returned as any non-zero value.
 The return value is stored in the environment variable represented by `$?`: